Edward B. Titchener: Life and legacy

 Titchener is also remembered for coining the English word "empathy" in 1909 as a translation of the German word "Einfühlungsvermögen", a new phenomenon explored at the end of 19th century mainly by Theodor Lipps.
 "Einfühlungsvermögen" was later re-translated as "Empathie", and is still in use that way in German.
 It should be stressed that Titchener used the term "empathy" in a personal way, strictly intertwined with his methodological use of introspection, and to refer to at least three differentiable phenomena.

 Titchener's effect on the history of psychology, as it is taught in classrooms, was partially the work of his student Edwin Boring.
 Boring's experimental work was largely unremarkable, but his book History of Experimental Psychology was widely influential, as, consequentially, were his portrayals of various psychologists, including his own mentor Edward Titchener.
 The length at which Boring detailed Titchener's contributions—contemporary Hugo Münsterberg received roughly a tenth as much of Boring's attention—raise questions today as to whether or not the influence credited to Titchener on the history of psychology is inflated as a result.
 Boring recorded that Titchener had supervised 56 doctoral students, including 21 women.
 Two others did not formally graduate due to personal circumstances.

 Another student who brought attention to Titchener's laboratory was Cheves West Perky (1874–1940), an American psychologist who performed the "Banana Experiment" in 1910, which led to the discovery of the Perky Effect, which examines the link between mental imagery and visual perception.
 Perky's work has since "achieved something of a classic, even mythic, status in the literature on imagery."

 Professor Titchener received honorary degrees from Harvard, Clark, and Wisconsin.
 He became a charter member of the American Psychological Association, translated Külpe's Outlines of Psychology and other works, became the American editor of Mind in 1894, and associate editor of the American Journal of Psychology in 1895, and wrote several books.
 In 1904, he founded the group "The Experimentalists," which continues today as the "Society of Experimental Psychologists".
-Titchener's brain was contributed to the Wilder Brain Collection at Cornell.
+He was elected to the American Philosophical Society in 1906.
+Titchener's brain was contributed to the Wilder Brain Collection at Cornell University.